gbirke/lebenplusplus/content/post/2021-05-10-Serve-PHPUnit-Results-With-CLI.md

 long-running tests, you might want to use the `--filter` parameter for the PHPUnit command and use more specific directories in the `find` command.

-Additionalliy to its terminal output, PHPUnit can also generate an HTML report with the argument `--testdox-html report/index.html`.
+Additionally to its terminal output, PHPUnit can also generate an HTML report with the argument `--testdox-html report/index.html`.
 You can name this anything you want, but make sure you avoid checking in the report in your version control.

-You can open the HTML file in ypur browser, but if you want to refrest it autuomaticlly after eauch run of PHPUnit, you need a web server that sends a "refresh" signal to the browser the file `report/index.html` changes.
+You can open the HTML file in your browser, but if you want to refresh it automatically after each run of PHPUnit, you need a web server that sends a "refresh" signal to the browser the file `report/index.html` changes.
 I recommend using [browser-sync](https://browsersync.io/) for that.
 After installing with `npm install -g browser-sync`, you can serve the report with